lschwetlick/blog/_posts/2022-01-06-Thesis-Tracking.md

 cd XXX
 git pull
 ```
-In the end I made it create a table every time it pulls with a `count_words_now.sh` script and then generate a plot with `makeplot.py` (Next section shows off those!), so it looks like this:
+but in the end I made it update a table of counts every time it pulls with a `count_words_now.sh` script and then generate a plot with `makeplot.py` (Next section shows off those!), so it looks like this:
 ```bash
 #! /bin/bash
 date